Belmont Stakes: 2001–present: Recent years

 For three years in a row, horses came to the Belmont Stakes with a Triple Crown on the line only to fail.
 In 2002, Belmont Park hosted what was then the largest crowd in its history when 103,222 saw War Emblem lose to longshot Sarava after stumbling at the start.
 In 2003, 101,864 watched Funny Cide finish third behind Empire Maker.
 In 2004, the attendance record was shattered when 120,139 people saw Smarty Jones upset by Birdstone.

 In 2007, Rags to Riches became the first filly to win the race since Tanya in 1905.
 Three more failed Triple Crown bids followed: in 2008, Big Brown lost to Da' Tara; in 2012, I'll Have Another was withdrawn due to injury; and in 2014, California Chrome was beaten by Tonalist.
 This fueled debate about whether the series needed to be changed, for example by lengthening the period between races.

 American Pharoah won the 2015 race, becoming the 12th horse in history to win the Triple Crown and the first in 37 years.
 The crowd that year was limited for the first time, to 90,000.
 His time of 2:26.65 was the sixth-fastest in Belmont Stakes history, and the second-fastest time for a Triple Crown winner.
 In 2018, Justify became the 13th Triple Crown winner and only the second horse to do so while undefeated.

+Justify won the 150th Belmont Stakes in 2018 to become the 13th Triple Crown champion.

 The 152nd running of the Belmont Stakes took place without in-person fans on June 20, 2020, delayed from June 6 as a result of the COVID-19 pandemic.
 Leading to the announcement, NYRA considered various dates after evaluating the spring-summer meeting at Belmont Park and after the other three majors set their respective dates: the Kentucky Derby moving to September 5, the Preakness Stakes moving to October 3, and the Breeders' Cup Classic slated for November 7.
 Governor Andrew Cuomo of New York announced on May 16 that horse racing tracks statewide, including Belmont Park, would be permitted to resume races without in-person fans on June 1.
 The 2020 contest also marked the first time in history that the Belmont Stakes served as the Triple Crown's opening leg, with its running length shortened accordingly to 1+1/8 mi, its shortest distance since 1894.

-The 154th running of the Belmont Stakes was held on Saturday, June 11, 2022.
-Mo Donegal won with a time of 2:28.28.
-Principal owner was Jerry Crawford.
-Mo Donegal was trained by Todd Pletcher and ridden by Irad Ortiz, Jr.
+Temporary move to Saratoga

+The New York Racing Association held both the 2024 Belmont Stakes and the 2025 Belmont Stakes at Saratoga Race Course because of ongoing construction and renovations at Belmont Park.
+The purse of the race was increased to US$2 million with the winner receiving $1,200,000.
+It was run at a shorter distance of 1+1/4 mi instead of the usual 1+1/2 mi due to the smaller size of the Saratoga dirt track.

+On June 13, 2025, it was announced that the 2026 Belmont Stakes would also be held at Saratoga Race Course.